 Figure 7 -- Variation of c* and Isp with chamber pressure

 Limited static testing of motors powered by KNPSB has been done to date.
-Five static tests were conducted whereby chamber pressure and/or thrust was measured.
+Six static tests were conducted whereby chamber pressure and/or thrust was measured.
 For those tests where both parameters were measured, delivered Isp and c* were determined.
 For those tests where solely chamber pressure was measured, c* was solely determined.
 A summary of the five test results is shown in Table 3.

 Table 3 -- Static test results